What is NaNoWriMo? And How to Win in 2024

 2. Understand what people like to read

-Once you know what kind of book you’re writing, you can figure out what it’s actually about.
+Once you know what kind of book you’re writing, you can outline it!
+Here are a few ways to approach this stage.

 4. Write a single-sentence story concept before you start